 To make changes to existing rows, edit the values inside.
 If you need to add or remove a row, use the +/- buttons on the right-hand side, or the Add Row button to add a row directly to the bottom.
 Once you've made all your changes, click Update Graph to submit!

-Unfortunately there's no "preview changes" functionality yet, so you can instantly derail your goal if you make a bad change.
+There's no "preview changes" functionality, so you can instantly derail your goal if you make a bad change.
 The Undo Graph Edit button will restore your graph to its previous state, and you'll need to reply to the legitimacy check for support to cancel the charge.
 You'll probably prefer to use the visual graph editor instead, which will not allow you to submit a bad change, allows previews, and allows you to drag the lines around rather than having to figure out the row system!

 If you do prefer the in-page editor, and you've accidentally busted your goal and are trying to self-diagnose, some common error triggers to check for are:

 - Illogical rate/value combinations (e.g., trying to lose weight at -1 pound per week until you reach 200, when your last datapoint was 196).
 Usually this is fixable by changing the rate from negative to positive, or vice versa — but make sure the final graph image looks reasonable, or you may end up committed to something you didn't intend!
 If it looks wrong, use the undo button to go back.